Florence Nightingale needs me.

 “This is not an answer to the question I asked.
 What are you doing here?
 This is war.
 It is no place for a woman.”

-“I can only agree with you, sir, but I am sure it is the same in your country.
+“I agree with you, sir, but I am sure it is the same in your country.
 The men make the mess, and the women must clean up after them.”

-The Russian roared laughing and then translated to the rest, who in turn laughed.
+The Russian roared laughing and then translated to his men.
+They joined in the laughter.

 “I think your intended husband is a lucky man, although maybe one day he might not think so.
 A woman with such a strong mind will not make for a harmonious marriage.”
 The Russian smiled.
 “Today, I think too many have died.”